-4.6.
-DIVERSITY, INCLUSION, AND LEADERSHIP
+4.10.
+DIVERSITY, INCLUSION AND LEADERSHIP

-Photo by rawpixel.com, CCO 1.0
+Photo by rawpixel.com is licensed under CCO 1.0

 The Power of Diversity

 The rationale for putting together a team is to combine different people, personalities, and perspectives to solve a problem.
 HR Specialists know that inclusive and diverse teams make the best business and project decisions, make faster decisions and execute decisions with better results.
 The difference is the whole point.